curiousest/curiousest.github.io/_drafts/tabum/second-last-idea.md

 No I’m vegan.

 Nice, I'm vegan too.
 Here's how I think about veganism: first, I want to make sure we don’t waste resources.
-Farming animals consumes so much of Earth's limited resources compared to farming other things.
+Farming animals consumes so much of Earth's limited resources compared to growing plants and other things.
 Second, I want to preserve the ethos of coexisting instead of destroying.
 I don't want us to get used to killing things.
 The higher-level of consciousness that thing exhibits, the more I want to avoid killing it.
 Right?
 But that doesn't mean I'll never kill an animal - just that I'll only kill it when necessary.
 If I'm starving, and I need to last a few more days for rescue to come, as a last resort I will kill and eat an animal to survive.
 You can create food, love your food, and kill it - as long as it's all in order to survive.

 And are we humans not the food of humankind?
-We are more than happy to die, if our death will keep humanity existing.
-We're offered on a plate to the grim reaper when we become weak or old, to make way and save resources for others.
+We are more than happy to die, if our death will keep humankind alive.
+We're offered on a plate to the grim reaper when we become weak or old, to make way and save resources for our species.
 For humankind to survive, it's currently more effective for individual humans die, not survive forever.
 We are all food to something.
 To be food is as worthy a purpose as any.
 Don’t deny us that purpose.

 I see what you mean...
 I should probably see a grief councellor.